 Application.
 Information about the admission application fee and available waivers can be found at Applying for Admission + Aid.

 Change of Course.
-No charge for changes during the first two weeks of classes.
-A fee determined by the Office of the Registrar is assessed beginning in the third week of classes.
+No charge for course changes during the first two weeks of classes.
+A fee of $45 is assessed for each course change beginning in the third week of classes.

 Transcript and Certifications.
-A one-time document fee of $75 will be assessed in the freshman year.
-This fee will cover all subsequent requests for standard delivery of academic transcripts and enrollment certifications.
+A one-time document fee of $75 is assessed in the freshman year.
+This fee will cover all subsequent requests for standard delivery of academic transcripts and enrollment verifications.

 Student Car Parking.
 Juniors and seniors may purchase a University parking permit.
 For information about parking fees, check with the University's office of Transportation & Parking Services.
 Freshmen and sophomores are not permitted to have cars on campus.